Assessments

 Detailed reports

-A thorough and carefully prepared summary of your assessment findings, designed to enhance understanding.
+A clear, well-considered summary of your assessment findings, intended to provide greater depth of understanding.

 Support pathways

-Thoughtful guidance on helpful next steps and services that may positively support your well-being.
+Clear guidance on worthwhile next steps and services that may contribute to your overall well-being.

 Actionable recommendations

-Personalised strategies designed to assist with the development of social, communication, and adaptive skills.
+Tailored strategies that may assist with social, communication, and adaptive skills development.

 School or workplace strategies

-Practical strategies that may assist you in navigating learning or work environments.
+Helpful, practical approaches that may support you in managing learning or work environments.

 Support doesn’t end with your autism assessment.

-How many sessions does an autism assessment involve?
+How much time does an autism assessment require?

-Is the report suitable for NDIS or school-based support needs?
+Will the report be accepted for NDIS or school supports?

 With no waiting list, you're welcome to begin the assessment process at a pace that feels comfortable for you.
 If you'd like to explore an autism assessment, we're here when you're ready to begin.